 There is a lot of concern about diet and nutrition during pregnancy.
 One of these concerns is regarding artificial sweeteners and pregnancy.
-Should these sweeteners be used during pregnancy.
+Should these sweeteners be used during pregnancy?
 Many women will cut sugar out of their diet, only to replace it with foods and drinks that are artificially sweetened.

 These guidelines provide information from research done on the safety of these sweeteners.
 As with most things in pregnancy, it is always best to consult with your health care provider about what artificial ingredients are safe for you to use during your pregnancy.

 Artificial sweeteners are ingredients that add sweetness to foods.
-Sweeteners are ingredients in soft drinks, desserts, candies and pastries.
+Sweeteners are ingredients in soft drinks, desserts, candies, and pastries.
 There are two categories of sweeteners: nutritive (contain calories) and non-nutritive (without calories).

-Artificial Sweeteners and Pregnancy: Safety Considerations
+Safety Considerations Artificial Sweeteners and Pregnancy

 Nutritive sweeteners (such as table sugar) contain what is called “empty” calories.
 These additives contribute calories to the diet, but they contain few vitamins or minerals.
 When used in moderation, nutritive sweeteners are considered safe for consumption during pregnancy assuming they are not contributing to excess weight gain.

-Non-nutritive Sweeteners are added in very small amounts to foods for a significant sweetening effect and have been approved for use in dietetic or reduced calorie foods and beverages.
+Non-nutritive Sweeteners are added in very small amounts to foods for a significant sweetening effect and have been approved for use in dietetic or reduced-calorie foods and beverages.
 Research is limited on the safety of the use of non-nutritive sweeteners during pregnancy.

 Rebaudioside A: (Stevia)